slayerjk/go-multiotp-ldap-users-web-portal/README.md

 **With big thanks to Alex Edwards and his wonderful book: Let's Go(https://lets-go.alexedwards.net/)!**

-Web Server logic and all UI static files are taken from there.
+Web Server logic and all UI static files are taken from this book.

 <h2>Requirements</h2>